rabbitmq/cluster-operator/docs/examples/vault-default-user/README.md

 This is how it works:
 1. The RabbitMQ cluster operator deploys a sidecar container called `default-user-credential-updater`
-2. When the default user password changes in Vault, the Vault sidecar container updates the new admin password from Vault server into file `/etc/rabbitmq/conf.d/11-default_user.conf`
+2. When the default user password changes in Vault server, the Vault sidecar container writes the new admin password to file `/etc/rabbitmq/conf.d/11-default_user.conf`
-3. The `default-user-credential-updater` sidecar monitors the file `/etc/rabbitmq/conf.d/11-default_user.conf` and when it changes, it updates the password in RabbitMQ.
+3. The `default-user-credential-updater` sidecar watches file `/etc/rabbitmq/conf.d/11-default_user.conf` and when it changes, it updates the password in RabbitMQ.
-4. Additionally, the sidecar updates the local file `/var/lib/rabbitmq/.rabbitmqadmin.conf` with the new password (required by the local rabbitmqadmin tool)
+4. Additionally, the sidecar updates the local file `/var/lib/rabbitmq/.rabbitmqadmin.conf` with the new password (required by `rabbitmqadmin` CLI).

-Although we do not need to set the `default-user-credential-updater` image name, we can override it like shown below
+The `default-user-credential-updater` image can be overriden:
 ```
    vault:
-      role: rabbitmq
-      defaultUserPath: secret/data/rabbitmq/config
       defaultUserUpdaterImage: "rabbitmqoperator/default-user-credential-updater:1.0.1"
+      ...
 ```

-To disable the sidecar container, set the image name to an empty string as shown below
+To disable the sidecar container, set the image to an empty string:
 ```
    vault:
-      role: rabbitmq
-      defaultUserPath: secret/data/rabbitmq/config
       defaultUserUpdaterImage: ""
+      ...
 ```